Andy Biggs: Climate change

-In comments at an April 2017 constituent town hall, frequently interrupted by boos, Biggs rejected the scientific consensus on climate change, asserting in a halting answer, "There are credible scientists who say it exists; we aren't sure why", and "there are credible scientists who say it doesn't."
+Biggs rejects the scientific consensus on climate change.
 Replying to a candidate survey from The Arizona Republic, Biggs wrote, "I do not believe climate change is occurring.
 I do not think that humans have a significant impact on climate.
 The federal government should stop regulating and stomping on our economy and freedoms in the name of a discredited theory."
-He submitted an amendment to the 2018 spending bill that would defund the National Climate Assessment and urged President Donald Trump to withdraw from the Paris Accords.
+He submitted an amendment to the 2018 spending bill that would defund the National Climate Assessment and urged President Trump to withdraw from the Paris Accords.
 In February 2020, when Republican House Minority Leader Kevin McCarthy attempted to make a modest effort to gather the support of concerned young voters via a restrained approach to address climate change, Biggs and other hardline denialists objected.
 Biggs said: "People are like, 'Is this an official rollout?
 It can't be official.
 We didn't vote on it'."

 While factions of the Republican Party were split on whether to continue climate change denial, conservative groups such as the Club for Growth and the Competitive Enterprise Institute supported continuation.
 In 2018, Biggs was the sole House member to receive a 100% rating from the CFG.

 COVID-19

 Biggs opposes wearing masks to prevent the transmission of COVID-19, encouraging Arizonans not to wear them.
 In July 2020, he tweeted that people should not trust Anthony Fauci or Deborah Birx.
 He has called for the White House Coronavirus Task Force to be disbanded.
 During a major outbreak in the summer of 2020 in Arizona, Biggs questioned the hospitalization numbers and called Governor Doug Ducey's two-month lockdown a result of "hysteria" from "Democratic Leftists."
 In September 2020, Biggs posted a series of tweets supporting the use of hydroxychloroquine to prevent COVID-19.
-There is no strong evidence to support the use of hydroxychloroquine to treat COVID-19.

-On March 4, 2020, Biggs and Ken Buck were the only two representatives to vote against an $8.3 billion COVID-19 aid package.
-Biggs called the bill "larded-up" and "bloated".
-Ten days later, he voted against the larger Coronavirus Response Act, saying that because it provided benefits to domestic partners, it "redefined the family."
-In December 2020, Biggs called on Trump to veto the Consolidated Appropriations Act, 2021, which included $900 billion in stimulus relief for the pandemic.
-The legislation was the first bill to address the pandemic since April 2020.

 Healthcare

-In 2018, Biggs sponsored a bill "designed to let very sick patients request access to experimental medicines without government oversight", which passed the House, 267–149.
+In 2018, Biggs sponsored a bill "designed to let very sick patients request access to experimental medicines without government oversight," which passed the House, 267–149.
 Biggs said the bill was "not false hope; it is hope."